shitware-ltd/shitbot/README.md

 ## Notes:
 - `PHP >= 8.1` is required.
 - All http calls are handled through coroutines, thus non-blocking.
 This **php** bot can indeed handle many user commands at the same time.
-- The use of most emojis for reactions inside the [Emoji](src/Support/Emoji.php) are from a private server, and will not work for you.
-You must swap out all emojis yourself.
+- The use emojis for reactions inside the [Emoji](src/Support/Emoji.php) support class are from a private server, and will not work for you.
+You must swap the emojis out yourself.

 ## Setting Up: